 Site-specific conjugation of IgG with Alexa Fluor® 488, 555 or 647.

 GlyCLICK is a site-specific conjugation technology for IgG using Fc glycan remodeling and click-chemistry.
 The technology generates stable and homogenous antibody conjugates for IgG from several species and subclasses.
-Fc-glycan remodeling by complete deglycosylation of the antibody allows for site-specific conjugation using robust click-chemistry, resulting in a degree of label (DOL) or antibody-drug ratio (DAR) of 2.0.
+Fc-glycan remodeling by complete deglycosylation of the antibody allows for site-specific conjugation using robust click-chemistry, resulting in a degree of label (DOL) or drug-antibody ratio (DAR) of 2.

 GlyCLICK Fluorophore is available for site-specific labeling of 250 μg or 2 mg IgG with Alexa Fluor® 488, 555 or 647, and is suitable for in vitro cell imaging, immunohistochemistry and flow cytometry.